 - Planned business levels and related requirements are provided by front office business experts in conjunction with financial and capital plans in order to ensure consistency with the risk strategy.
-Plans are reviewed by the relevant risk management committees such as Risk Committee, Operational Risk and Compliance Committee ('ORCC') and Fiduciary and Credit Risk Committee ('FCRC'). - The effectiveness of the risk appetite in support of business strategy execution and delivery against financial objectives is assessed and coordinated by the Chief Risk Officer ('CRO').
+Plans are reviewed by the relevant risk management committees such as Risk Committee, ORCC and FCRC. - The effectiveness of risk appetite in support of business strategy execution and delivery against financial objectives is assessed and coordinated by CRO.
 This framework assists senior management and the Board in ensuring that appropriate levels of risk appetite are set and that the subsequent risk constraints are appropriately calibrated. - Risk, financial and capital plans are reviewed and approved by the Board.